DroneBridge/DroneBridge/README.md

 There is a nightly branch with the most up to date code!
 It is not guaranteed that the code in that branch is working or even compiling!

 **Feel free to ask questions and criticize each and everything!**

+## Licenses

+ * All of the code (especially DroneBridge modules & lib_dbcommon - C or Python) is under the Apache 2 license if not specified otherwise
+ * WifiBroadcast legacy code (video, OSD, .profile, hello_video) is licensed as specified or under the GPL v2 license
+ * All Kernel drivers/patches are under GPL v2 license